All About Decorative Driveway Gates

 Powder coat is a form of dry paint.
 Technically it is paint resin in powder form.

 The benefits of powder coating on ornamental driveway gates are easy and even application with electrostatic charging of the powder.
 Gates with many small, intricate details can be easily powder coated with relatively little effort with powder coating.
 The powder is given an electrostatic charge as it is carried from a fluidized hopper to the spray gun.
 The charged powder exits the gun seeking the part which is grounded.
-The charged powder then sticks to the decorative part.
+The charged powder then sticks to the decorative part as shown below.

-Powder coating uses air rather than a solvent to fluidize into a state where it can be applied.
+Powder coating uses air rather than a solvent such as paint thinner or water to fluidize into a state where it can be applied.
 There are no toxic solvents or paint fumes involved with powder coating.

 Powder coat cures with heat, not by evaporation of any solvents.
 Once the powder is applied the decorative part is then sent into an oven where it is baked at a set time and temperature – typically 10 minutes at 400 degrees part temperature.
 As soon as the part cools down the powder is fully cured into its full potential toughness.

 A much thicker film can be built with powder coat when compared to paint.
 This means a thicker layer of protection against the elements.